apache/james-project/src/adr/0072-postgresql-flags-update-concurrency-control.md

 Currently, the James fetches the current data, performs changes, and then updates to database.
 However, this approach does not ensure thread safety and may lead to concurrency issues.

+Considering a re-implementation of the logic with a semantic alignment to CRDT (conflict-free replicated data types) principles.
+This alternative explores a different paradigm for addressing concurrency challenges without resorting to traditional transactions.

 ## Decision

 To address the concurrency issue when clients make changes to the user_flags column,